 - Mince the garlic with a press or on the cutting board with the knife.

 - Cut the butter into 2 or 3 pieces.

 - Put the basil, oil, nuts, garlic, cheese, salt and pepper into the food processor or bowl and purée.
 Scrape the sides of the processor to make sure all the ingredients are chopped.

 Add the butter and blend again.

-Serve on pasta.
 If the pesto is more concentrated than you prefer, dilute it with a few tablespoons of the water in which the pasta was cooked.
-Serve with additional grated cheese on the side.
+Serve the easy pesto pasta with additional grated cheese on the side.
 You can easily double this recipe if your crowd is bigger than 4-5.